mverouden/blogdown-academic/content/post/2020-04-06-r-installation-windows-10/index.md

 ![Start Menu folder selection during R installation](7-install-r-start menu-folder.png)

-10. The last startup setting to set allows for some customization of shortcut links. **Do not mess around with the Registry entries settings.** Preferably leave the default settings and continue by clicking on the ‘Next’ button.
+10. The last startup setting to set allows for some customization of shortcut links.
+Preferably leave the default settings and continue by clicking on the ‘Next’ button.
 This will trigger the installation.
 At the end the image shown below will appear.
 To exit the setup click on the ‘Finish’ button.

 ![Completion of the R installation.](9-install-r-completion.png)

+{{% alert warning %}}
+**Do not mess around with the Registry entries settings.**
+{{% /alert %}}

-Congratulations, :satisfied:, you now have R 3.6.3 installed on your private computer!
+Congratulations, :satisfied:, you now have R 3.6.3 installed on your private desktop or laptop computer!

 To be added in following Posts: